vuejs/eslint-plugin-vue/docs/rules/mustache-interpolation-spacing.md

-# Enforce spacing on the style of mustache curly brackets. (mustache-curly-spacing)
+# enforce unified spacing in mustache interpolations. (mustache-interpolation-spacing)

 - :wrench: The `--fix` option on the [command line](http://eslint.org/docs/user-guide/command-line-interface#fix) can automatically fix some of the problems reported by this rule.

 ## :book: Rule Details

-This rule aims to enforce unified spacing of curly brackets.
+This rule aims to enforce unified spacing in mustache interpolations.

 :-1: Examples of **incorrect** code for this rule: